 YCAR’s Asia Colloquia Papers Series aims to make available to wider audiences the content of selected lectures, seminars and other talks presented at YCAR.
+The series is edited by Susan J. Henders, Nadia Z. Hasan and Alicia Filipowich.

 The 2014 Critical Approaches to South Asian Studies Workshop Papers